Ogden Utah Temple 1972

 Construction

-As part of the overhaul, the spire was removed, and the upper two stores demolished down to a central structural core.
+As part of the overhaul, the upper two stores demolished down to a central structural core.
 Seismic improvements were made to the core of the structure, and a new temple built around the reinforced framework.
 The lower story was gutted, the shell remaining largely in place, and a new entryway was carved into the east side.
+The bottom story of the temple was not fully demolished; rather, the exterior was removed and replaced with new stone and more glass, keeping the interior structure largely the same.
+Other renovations included new landscaping, new underground parking, and new electrical, heating and plumbing systems.

 Open House